dennism501/graphy-react-interview/README.md

 ### Features

 Annotation library.
-Adds ability to place markers
+Adds ability to place markers.

+I have tried to address markers that are close to each other with layering:

+On hover, I set the z-index of the marker to a higher value than the normal marker, which makes a marker that's underneath an overlapping marker appear on top of the sibling marker.

 ### Limitations